Local systems in diffeology: A candidate for a localized diffeological space

 For a pointed connected fibrant simplicial set (Kan complex) $X$, we have a fibration of the form $\widetilde{X} \to X \to K(\pi_1(X), 1)$ in which $\widetilde{X}$ is the universal cover of $X$; see, for example, \cite[III, 1 and VI, 3]{G-J}.
 We assume that $\widetilde{X}$ is of finite type with respect to rational cohomology; that is, $\text{dim}\ \!H^i(\widetilde{X}; \Q)< \infty$ for each $i \geq 0$.
 Let $X_{\mathbb Q}$ denote the {\it fibrewise rationalization} of $X$ in the sense of Bousfield and Kan \cite[Chapter I \S 8]{B-K}.
 By definition, the rationalization fits into the commutative diagram

 whose upper row is also a fibration and $\ell$ is the classical rationalization of the simply-connected simplicial set $\widetilde{X}$.
-We refer the reader to \cite[Theorem 3]{R-W-Z} for a characterization for the equivalence in the fibrewise rationalization by based loop homology.

 Let $M$ be a pointed connected diffeological space.
 Then, the construction above is applicable to the simplicial set $S^D(M)$.
 We shall call the realization $|S^D(M)_{\mathbb Q}|_D$ the {\it fibrewise rationalization} of $M$ and denote it by $M_{\mathbb Q}$.
-We also define the {\it fibrewise} $\R$-{\it localization} ({\it realification}) $M_{\R}$ of a pointed connected diffeological space $M$ by the same way as that of the rationalization.

 Let $\pi^D_i(N)$ denote the $i$th smooth homotopy group of a diffeological space $N$; see \cite[Chapter 5]{IZ} and \cite[Section 3.1]{C-W}.
 The model structure on $\mathsf{Diff}$ mentioned in Section \ref{sect:Model} implies that each diffeological space is fibrant and hence the counit $\varepsilon : |S^D(M)|_D \to M$ is a weak equivalence; see \cite[Proposition 1.3.12]{Hovey}.
 Therefore, the result \cite[Theorem 1.4]{Kihara1} allows us to deduce that $\pi_1^D(M_{\mathbb Q})\cong \pi_1^D(M)$ and $\pi_i^D(M_{\mathbb Q})\cong \pi_i^D(M)\otimes {\mathbb Q}$ for $i\geq 2$.